jbboehr/oni-mods/src/HyperbaricReservoir/README.md

-# LaserTurret
+# HyperbaricReservoir

 ## EN

-Laser Turret

-Tired of trying to suffocate those adorable little things, I made this Laser Turret, to target and attack nearby(in current room and not blocked) critters, and can be controlled by signal.
+Hyperbaric Reservoir

+Reservoirs with multiple more capacity than the original ones, with the idea of having a built-in compressor, which made of some plastic and needs a little power to work just like the mini-pumps.

-Details:
+Hyperbaric Liquid Reservoir Details:
-- Materials: Refined Metal * 100
+- Materials: Raw Metal * 2000
-- Power: 120W
+- Power: 60W
 - Skill: Critter Ranching II
-- Range: 7 tiles
 - Size: 1W * 1H

 Known Glitch: